omnetpp/docs.omnetpp.org/tictoc/index.md

 <img src="images/mean3.png">

 Scalar data can be plotted on bar charts.
-The next chart displays the mean and the maximum of the \c hopCount of the messages for each destination node, based on the scalar data recorded at the end of the simulation.
+The next chart displays the mean and the maximum of the `hopCount` of the messages for each destination node, based on the scalar data recorded at the end of the simulation.
 In the Browse data tab, select Scalars.
 Now select `hop count:max` and `hop count:mean` for all 6 nodes.